Dimension-free Bounds for Sum of Dependent Matrices and Operators with Heavy-Tailed Distribution

 \subsubsection{Dependence}

-We introduce a coefficient to measure the weak dependence of the process of operators/matrices, which is essentially the one from~\cite{rio2000inegalites} and is also presented in \citet{dedecker2007weak}.
-In preparation, we define a set of Lipschitz functions on $\ell$ operators/matrices for $\ell = 1,...,n$.
+We introduce a coefficient to measure the dependence of the process of operators/matrices, which is essentially from~\citep{rio2000inegalites}.
+It is also discussed in \citep{dedecker2007weak}.
+First, we define the set of Lipschitz functions on $\ell$ operators/matrices for $\ell \in\{ 1,\ldots,n\}$.

 \begin{definition}[Lipschitz function on $\ell$ elements] Let $E$ be a space equipped with the norm $\|\cdot\|_E$.
 For any $\ell\in\mathbb{N}$ and $L > 0$, we let ${\rm Lip}_{\ell}(E,L)$ denote the set of all functions $h:E^{\ell}\rightarrow \mathbb{R}$ such that for any $(a_1,\dots,a_{\ell},b_1,\dots,b_\ell)\in E^{2\ell}$,